BardicDefense/purple-hack/README.md

 **Servant**: Typically serving as valets, butlers, maids, messengers or simple lackeys, servants are expected to look to the needs of their master.

-**Tailor**: Accomplished in the repair and making of clothes or other cloth items; the services of a tailor are also required for the production of various types of textile based armor and coverings.
+**Tailor**: Accomplished in the repair and making of clothes or other cloth items; the services of a tailor are also required for the production of various types of textile based armour and coverings.

 **Teamster**: Experienced drivers of carts and wagons, teamsters are usually experts at loading and unloading their vehicles, as well as handling the animals with which they are familiar.